surface-ui/surface/README.md

 - [ ] Auto-complete/suggestions for properties (WIP)
 - [x] Show documentation on hover for components
 - [ ] Show documentation on hover for properties

-### Other tools

-Having a standard way of defining components with typed properties allows us to enhance tools that introspect information from modules.
-One already discussed was the possibility to have `ex_doc` query that information to provide standard documentation for properties, events, slots, etc.

 ## License